TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 					- thus we constrain asynchronicity as much as possible and escape it as quickly as possible
 				- those that have only "okay" can stay as they are

-- Fixing crosshair to work with different screen sizes
-	- For now the bound is hardcoded
-	- Adjust it on each motion in main
-		- In the end, review all motions and accumulate them to a single message
-			- Later handles the problem of compression
-		- accumulation shall happen later

 - Arbitrary pasting of entities
 	- Vastly useful for importing stuff from testbed maps into existing ones
 		- Let alone between community maps